progrium/viewdocs/docs/custom-layouts.md

 # Custom Layouts

 Viewdocs.io requires a layout template in order to render your markdown pages.
 The layout file, template.html, must be located at the root of your docs directory.
 A default layout is included - and was used to render the page you are currently reading.
 Developing a custom layout is simple, as long as certain constraints are accomodated.

 ## Template Tags

 Template tags are case sensitive upper case identifiers.
-There are currently three tags:
+The following tags are supported:

 1. {{USER}} - the Github user name of the repository
 2. {{NAME}} - the name of the repository
 3. {{CONTENT}} - the contents of the markdown document when rendered
+4. {{PAGE_CLASS}} - a css class representation of the current url
+5. {{REF}} - the current repository reference, usually master
+5. {{DOC}} - the name of the markdown file being viewed.

 Here's a sample Bootstrap & Angularjs based template: